Taking the Treatment Reins in High School

 Three ways teens with ADHD can master the challenges of medication in high school.

 No one likes being “different,” particularly as teens, when fitting in is important.
-That’s why many students with attention deficit hyperactivity disorder (ADHD) decide to discontinue the ADHD medication they took as a child.
+That’s why many students with attention deficit hyperactivity disorder (ADHD or ADD) decide to discontinue the ADHD medication they took as a child.

 But contrary to popular belief, ADHD doesn’t usually go away with age.
 Stopping medication could make your differences stand out more and lead to social disaster.